 A key difference, in our setting, is that the constraints need to be enforced only outside the time frames in which inconsistencies are acceptable.
 Thus, we focus on a different objective, where in addition to the update patterns, we also identify the corresponding time window for each pattern.
 Another difference is that we identify patterns from the sequence of actions in the revision log, and not from a static snapshot of the knowledge base.
-Moreover, the above works (barring [36], which we discussed separately above), are concerned with detecting the rules/constraints, while one additional objective, in our setting, is to also compute correction suggestions for violations (partial patterns) of these rules.
+Moreover, the above works (barring [35], which we discussed separately above), are concerned with detecting the rules/constraints, while one additional objective, in our setting, is to also compute correction suggestions for violations (partial patterns) of these rules.
 Lastly, to our knowledge, we are the first to leverage the type hierarchy to consider more nuanced rules, at varying levels of abstraction.

-The importance of considering consistency, w.r.t. a sequence of actions, has recently been emphasized in the vision paper of [12].
+The importance of considering consistency, w.r.t. a sequence of actions, has recently been emphasized in the vision paper of [10].
 Our work matches their motivating use-case, which advocates the usage of Wikipedia revision logs for data cleaning.
-Another related, complementary line of work deals with optimizing the corrections procedure over the detected constraint violations [11, 19].
+Another related, complementary line of work deals with optimizing the corrections procedure over the detected constraint violations [9,

+17].
 It would be interesting to examine whether their techniques may be employed in our setting, to further optimize WC.

 (Sequential) itemset/association rule mining.
-Algorithms for frequent itemset/association rules mining have been the focus of many works, including contexts where the mined items belong to a type hierarchy [32].
-As we seek connected patterns, conventional a-priori style algorithms for frequent itemsets mining [7] inapplicable to our setting.
+Algorithms for frequent itemset/association rules mining have been the focus of many works, including contexts where the mined items belong to a type hierarchy [29, 31].
+Due to the connected nature of the patterns that we seek, conventional a-priory style algorithms for frequent itemsets mining [6] inapplicable to our setting.
 Such algorithms recursively assemble larger frequent itemsets from smaller ones, but arbitrary sub-patterns of a connected pattern may not be connected, w.r.t. the input type.
-Consequently, our solution exploits principles from graph mining algorithms rather than general frequent itemsets.
+Consequently, our solution exploits principles from graph mining algorithms (discussed below) rather than general frequent itemsets.

-Another closely related line of work deals with sequential itemset/association rules mining, where the pattern is mined from a sequence of items [34, 41] and [5] which discovers temporal rules for web data cleaning.
+Another closely related line of work deals with sequential itemset/association rules mining, where the pattern is mined from a sequence of items [33, 40] and [4] which discovers temporal rules for web data cleaning.
 In these works, the focus is also typically on arbitrary items set, rather than connected patterns.
 More importantly, the order of the items in the sequence is important in these works.
 In contrast, as explained in Section 3, in our case, only the co-occurrence of items within the given window matters, whereas their relative positioning within the window does not.

-An interesting set of works that deal with sequential patterns mining studies probabilistic or uncertain databases [18, 29].
+An interesting set of works that deal with sequential patterns mining studies probabilistic or uncertain databases [16, 27].
 In our setting, there is inherent uncertainly, w.r.t. the (in)correctness of the identified partial updates, and thus examining the connection to such works is an interesting direction for future research.